manlikedex/arc-raiders-updates-tool/README.md

 📜 License

-MIT License © 2025 [Your Name or Alias]
+MIT License © 2025 Dex
 Open-source and free for the Arc Raiders community.